-Results of blood meal analysis showed that anthropophilic index (AI) of An. culicifacies in the riverine zone was 3.7% and in the non-riverine area it was 2.7%.
-Maximum AI was 5.7% in Mukundpur and 4.8% in Rithala locality of riverine and non-riverine zones in Delhi respectively.
-An. culicifacies is mainly a zoophilic species.
+Results of blood meal analysis showed that anthropophilic index (AI) of An. culicifacies in the riverine zone was 3.7% and in the nonriverine area it was 2.7%.
+Maximum AI was 5.7% in Mukundpur and 4.8% in Rithala locality of riverine and nonriverine zones respectively.
+An. culicifacies is a mainly zoophilic species.
 Its anthropophilic index was found to be 0.62% which shows little variation between various physiographic areas in Kheda, Gujarat.
-In certain situations where there were few cattle to divert the vectors, its anthropophilic index has been observed to be considerably high (12.3%) (Bhatt et al 2002).
-In the forest area of Uttarakhand its human blood index was 0.01%.
+In certain situations where there were few cattle to divert the vectors, its anthropophilic index has been observed to be considerably high (12.3%) (Bhatt et al., 2002).
+In the forest area of Uttaranchal its human blood index was 0.01%.

-Fig. 18: Seasonal prevalence of An. culicifacies in Bhabar and Terai regions of Uttarakhand
+Fig. 17: Seasonal prevalence of An. culicifacies in bhabar and terai regions

-Fig. 19: Indoor resting density of An. culicifacies in Sundargarh, Orissa
+Fig. 18: Indoor resting density of An. culicifacies in Sundergarh, Orissa